 Folk Song Singing Festival at Shibaoshan Mountain: from the 27th of the seventh month to the third of the eighth month of the Chinese traditional calendar in Dali.

-China Highlights' Minority Discovery Tours to Yunnan, almost without exception, include a chance to explore Bai people's ancient culture.
-Choose from these or tailor-make a tour to include time with the Bai people.
+China Highlights' Minority Discovery Tours to Yunnan, almost without exception, include a chance to explore the Bai people's ancient culture.
+Choose a tour or tailor-make a tour to include time with the Bai people.